Skip to main content

 About Nobu

-Nobu in Dallas is a better-documented choice for planning around schedule and dress code than for making claims about a specific menu, seating format, or service style.
-The verified details are direct: dinner hours run nightly, there is a Sunday daytime service, the dress code is smart casual.
+Nobu in Dallas is easiest to plan around schedule and dress code: dinner hours run nightly, Sunday includes a daytime service, the dress code is smart casual.

 Dinner is the clearest planning window

-The verified hours are Monday through Thursday from 5–10 PM, Friday and Saturday from 5–10:30 PM, Sunday from 11 AM–2:30 PM and 5–10 PM.
-Based on those hours, most visits will be dinner visits, with Sunday also offering a daytime window.
-If timing is the main concern, Friday and Saturday provide the latest verified closing time.
+Hours are Monday through Thursday from 5–10 PM, Friday and Saturday from 5–10:30 PM, Sunday from 11 AM–2:30 PM and 5–10 PM.
+Most visits will be dinner visits, with Sunday also offering a daytime window.
+If timing is the main concern, Friday and Saturday provide the latest closing time.

-Because no verified menu, price, seating, or service-format details are available here, it is best not to plan around a specific dish, bar seat, tasting format, or budget claim.
-Use the confirmed hours and smart-casual dress code as the reliable baseline, then confirm any visit-specific needs directly with the restaurant.
+For a specific dish, bar seat, tasting format, or budget expectation, contact the restaurant directly before building your visit around it.
+Use the hours and smart-casual dress code as the reliable baseline, then check any visit-specific needs directly with the restaurant.

 Who should choose it, who should look elsewhere

-Choose Nobu if you want a Dallas dinner option with verified evening hours and a smart-casual dress code.
-Look elsewhere if you need confirmed details on price, menu format, group setup, dietary accommodations, or setting before committing.
+Choose Nobu if you want a Dallas dinner option with evening hours and a smart-casual dress code.
+Look elsewhere, or contact the restaurant first, if you need details on price, menu format, group setup, dietary accommodations, or setting before committing.
 Readers comparing across the city should also scan our full Dallas restaurants guide, especially if the goal is to compare other dining options before drinks, hotels, or a night out covered in our full Dallas bars guide and our full Dallas hotels guide.

 Location